stacktrace-error/gas-colorblindness-pack/README.md

-It's not great, but it's something that helps until Anuke fixes it somehow.
+It's not great, but it's something that will help until Anuke fixes it somehow.